Compass card (British Columbia): Overview

-When a rider starts their trip by tapping in at SkyTrain or SeaBus, the system will automatically reserve enough fare for three zones.
-Tapping out at the end of a trip will ensure that riders are only charged the fare for the distance (in zones) travelled.
-Failing to tap out at the end of the trip may result in a rider being charged a full three-zone fare even if only travelling one or two zones.
-If the trip is started from a bus, the system will only deduct fare for one-zone.

-As riders transfer between transit modes or vehicles, such as when exiting a bus and entering a SkyTrain station, they must tap out and then tap back in.
-The system will automatically track transfers, ensuring riders are only charged once provided they are within the 90-minute transfer period (180 minutes for West Coast Express) and within the same transit zone.

 TransLink estimated that 80,000 users were using the system by the end of January 2014.
 As of June 2016, Compass cards had been tapped on the system more than 371 million times, at a rate of more than 1.5 million every weekday.
 TransLink recorded a ridership increase of 1.8 percent and 3.2 percent in increased fare revenues in 2015, according to its 2015 annual report.

 Fares

 Transit riders will have the option of paying for fares by Compass card or cash, but the Compass card offers lower fares.
 A rider who makes a cash payment at a Compass vending machine receives a paper-based Compass Ticket which is good for transfers within the 90-minute transfer period (180 minutes for West Coast Express).

 Nearly half of TransLink's revenues come from fares.
 TransLink uses a three-zone fare system in the region for SkyTrain, Canada Line, West Coast Express and SeaBus service, with single adult fares ranging from $2.85 to $5.60 on weekdays.
 All fares on buses across the region are set at the one zone rate of $2.85, a switch TransLink made during the roll out of the Compass contactless smart card payment system.

 Users purchase a Compass card for a $6 refundable deposit, then load it with stored value.
 The $6 deposit can be used temporarily if a rider forgets to maintain enough stored value, but the value on the card must be replenished above $6 before the next trip or they will not be able to tap in.

-There are ten varieties of cards: